elastic/connectors/docs/DEVELOPING.md

     -----END CERTIFICATE-----
     ```

-##### `enable_content_extraction`

-Whether the connector should extract the content from Jira attachment.
-Default value is `True` i.e. the connector will try to extract file contents.

 ##### `retry_count`

 The number of retry attempts after failed request to the Jira.
 Default value is `3`.

 ##### `concurrent_downloads`

 The number of concurrent downloads for fetching the attachment content.
+This speeds up the content extraction of attachments.
 Defaults to `50`.

+##### `enable_content_extraction`

+Whether the connector should extract the content from Jira attachment.
+Default value is `True` i.e. the connector will try to extract file contents.

 ℹ️ Default values exist for end-to-end testing only.